jaggehns/resource-management-springboot/README.md

 ```
 ## Explanation and Justifications

-- **Thread Management**: The application uses a Thread manually to keep things simple.
-However, for production-level applications, it is recommended to use ExecutorService for better thread management and scalability.
+- **Thread Management**: The application now uses `ExecutorService` instead of a manually managed thread.
+This is a more robust and scalable solution for production-level code.

-- **Synchronized Methods**: The addRequest() method is marked as synchronized to ensure that multiple threads cannot add requests concurrently, avoiding potential race conditions.
+- **Synchronized Methods Removed**: With ExecutorService handling the thread management, the synchronized keyword is no longer necessary, as the queue operations and resource handling are controlled by the single-thread executor.

 - **BlockingQueue**: The PriorityBlockingQueue is used to manage the requests, allowing higher-priority requests to be processed first.

+- **No Database**: A database was not used because the focus of the project is on concurrency and priority handling, which is more effectively demonstrated without the overhead of a database.

 ## Future Work

-- **Refactor Thread Management**: Switch from manual thread management to ExecutorService to improve the scalability of the application.

 - **Validation Improvements**: Enhance the validation logic to handle a wider range of invalid inputs more gracefully.

-- **Logging**: Integrate proper logging instead of System.out.println to make debugging and monitoring easier.
+- **Logging**: Integrate proper logging instead of `System.out.println` to make debugging and monitoring easier.

 - **Testing**: Add unit and integrations tests